RJay-Pickering/BCCA-Godot-Crash-Course/important/2. team/README.md

    Game developers write the necessary lines of code to build the core game loop, optimize the gameplay, and handle testing and debugging feedback.

 ### 2. **Server Engineers**:
    Server engineers makes the game's code to allow online activities for your game.
-They need to handle cross-client communication, server-authoritative features, and social interactions between players (developers also do this too).
+They need to handle cross-client communication, server-authoritative features, and social interactions between players (developers also does this job too).

 ### 3. **Testers**:
    Ideally, everyone on the team should be a tester.
 However, designating someone to debug, beta test, and report issues from the code can lead to a bug-free game.